kyle-deprow/grandM/src/doc/design.md

 ## Game Workflow
 1. **Game Boot**: Initialize the game environment and load necessary resources.
 2. **Board Presentation**: Display a new chess board.
-3. **Player Piece Placement**: Player pieces are shown below the board and can be moved onto valid board positions.
+3. **Player Piece Placement**: Player pieces are shown in tile holders below/above the board and can be moved onto valid board positions.
 4. **Computer Piece Placement**: Computer pieces are pre-placed based on JSON configuration files.
 5. **Game Commencement**: Once pieces are placed on the board, the game proceeds with standard chess rules.